-- Non-continuous bidirectional synchronization of directories containing a mix of large
+- Non-continuous bidirectional sync of directories containing a mix of large and small

-and small files in which small files are synced using one thread and large files use
+files in which small files are synced using one thread and large files use another,

 $ async -L /sync/logs -q -N sync-2017-01-01 -d /images --email@example.com --host=10.4.25.10 -r Library/data/images -i /lion/.ssh/lion_private_key -R Library/sync/logs --transfer-threads=2:100k -K bidi

 - Logs are saved in the specified locations on both machines.